 9 Value function methods

-Think of \(Q(s,a)\) as “how good is it to take action \(a\) in state \(s\), and then keep acting optimally afterward?”
-If we somehow knew the true \(Q^*(s,a)\), the problem would be done — just pick \[
+Think of \(Q(s,a)\) as “how good it is to take action \(a\) in state \(s\) and then act optimally afterward?”
+If we somehow knew the true \(Q^*(s,a)\), the problem would be solved — just pick \[

 a = \arg\max_a Q^*(s,a),

-\] and you’re acting optimally.
+\] and we’re acting optimally.

 This idea comes from the Bellman equation, which works backward from the future: \[